 We are an international direct-selling and e-commerce company.
 Subsidiaries controlled by us sell personal care, wellness, and "quality of life" products under the "NHT Global" brand.
-Our wholly-owned subsidiaries have an active physical presence in the following markets: North America; Greater China, which consists of Hong Kong, Taiwan and China; South Korea; Singapore; Malaysia; Japan; and Europe.
+Our wholly-owned subsidiaries have an active physical presence in the following markets: the Americas, which consists of the United States, Canada, Cayman Islands, Mexico and Peru; Greater China, which consists of Hong Kong, Taiwan and China; Southeast Asia, which consists of Singapore, Malaysia and Vietnam; South Korea; Japan; and Europe.
 We also operate in Russia and Kazakhstan through our engagement with a local service provider.
 See Note 10 of the Notes to Consolidated Financial Statements in "Item 8.
 Financial Statements and Supplementary Data" of this report for further information about our net sales by geographic area.

-As of December 31, 2016, we were conducting business through 118,960 active members, compared to 109,360 in 2015 and 54,360 in 2014.
+As of December 31, 2017, we were conducting business through 95,670 active members, compared to 118,960 in 2016 and 109,360 in 2015.
 We consider a member "active" if they have placed at least one product order with us during the preceding year.
-Our priority is to focus our resources in our most promising markets, which we consider to be Greater China and countries where our existing members have the connections to recruit prospects and sell our products, such as Southeast Asia.
-We have also begun investing some resources in Central and South America.
+Our priority is to focus our resources in our most promising markets, which we consider to be Greater China and countries where our existing members have the connections to recruit prospects and sell our products, such as Southeast Asia and Europe.
+We also invested some resources in Mexico and Peru during 2017.

-We generate 98% of our net sales from subsidiaries located outside North America, with sales of our Hong Kong subsidiary representing 92% of net sales in the latest fiscal year.
+We generate approximately 97% of our net sales from subsidiaries located outside the Americas, with sales of our Hong Kong subsidiary representing 89% of net sales in the latest fiscal year.
 Because of the size of our foreign operations, operating results can be impacted negatively or positively by factors such as foreign currency fluctuations, and economic, political and business conditions around the world.
 In addition, our business is subject to various laws and regulations, in particular, regulations related to direct selling activities that create uncertain risks for our business, including improper claims or activities by our members and potential inability to obtain necessary product registrations.
 For further information regarding some of the risks associated with the conduct of our business in China, see "Item 1A.
-Risk Factors," and more specifically under the captions "Risk Factors - Because our Hong Kong operations account for a substantial portion of our overall business..." and "Risk Factors - Our operations in China are subject to compliance with a myriad of applicable laws and regulations...".
+Risk Factors," and more specifically under the captions "Risk Factors - Because our Hong Kong operations account for a substantial portion of our overall business..." and "Risk Factors - Our operations in China are subject to compliance with a myriad of applicable laws and regulations..."